natenka/pyneng-book-en/docs/source/exercises/18_exercises.rst

     R1(config)#end
     R1#

-Script should send *command* command to all devices from device.yaml file using send_config_commands() function.
+The script should send command command to all devices from the devices.yaml file using the send_config_commands function.

 .. code:: python